-The Club has in place comprehensive safeguarding policies and procedures for all staff and volunteers, which meet the requirements of The EFL's guidance on Safeguarding Children and Young People, The FA Safeguarding Children Rules and Government legislation.
-A full copy of the policy is available to staff, players and parents, etc. upon request to the Club Office or to email@example.com.
+The Club has in place comprehensive safeguarding policies and procedures for all staff and volunteers, which meet the requirements of The EFL's guidance on Safeguarding Children and Young People, The FA Safeguarding Children Rules and Government legislation click here for both Children and Adult Safeguarding policies.

-Anyone with a concern about a child's welfare should contact Lead Designated Safeguarding Officer Frank Thompson who is the first point of contact for the organisation:
+Anyone with a concern about a child's welfare should contact Club Designated Safeguarding Officer Frank Thompson who is the first point of contact for the organisation:

-Alternatively, contact Operations Director David Charles (David.Charles@afcwimbledon.ltd.uk) or Academy Manager Jeremy Sauer (Jeremy.Sauer@afcwimbledon.ltd.uk).
+Alternatively, contact Operations Director David Charles (David.Charles@afcwimbledon.ltd.uk) or Academy Manager Michael Hamilton (Michael.Hamilton@afcwimbledon.ltd.uk).
 During office hours telephone the Club Office on +44 (0)20 8547 3528.

-Alternatively, concerns can be reported to the local Police or Children's Social Care services or the NSPCC Helpline on 0808 800 5000 or by emailing firstname.lastname@example.org.
+Concerns can also be reported to the local Police or Children's Social Care services or the NSPCC Helpline on 0808 800 5000 or by emailing firstname.lastname@example.org.